Benzoyl Peroxide for Acne and How Does it Work

 • Do not use ointments or oil-rich creams, as these may clog your pores again.

-• Benzoyl Peroxide cream can cause some people’s skin to become more sensitive to sun rays than normal.
+• Benzoyl Peroxide cream can make some people’s skin more sensitive to sunlight than usual.
 Avoid exposure to strong sunlight or use a sunscreen with a high sun protection factor until you know how your skin reacts.

 • Continue with the treatment for at least 6-8 weeks before deciding if it is working for you or not.
 The most common reason for treatment failure is giving up too early, thinking that the treatment is not working.